Constraining Scale Dependent Growth with Redshift Surveys: Introduction

 Cosmic growth of large scale structure is a competition between increased clustering amplitude driven by gravity and damped evolution due to expansion, exacerbated by cosmic acceleration.
 Thus the growth, and more incisively the growth rate, can reveal important characteristics of gravitation and dark energy.
 The new generation of spectroscopic galaxy surveys measure redshift space distortions across wide areas of sky and broad redshift ranges, enabling precision estimates of the growth rate $\fs$.

 Within general relativity these measurements translate directly to cosmic expansion history constraints, but the extra freedom within modified gravity means that redshift space distortions can serve as a critical probe of gravity (see, e.g., \cite{0709.1113,0802.1944,0803.2236,0807.0810} for early work).
 Moreover, with modified gravity there generally enters scale dependence in the growth rate, even in the linear density perturbation regime, a further signal of deviation from Einstein gravity.
 We focus here on constraining scale dependent growth, in as model independent a manner as practical, with the quality of data likely to be delivered by the current spectroscopic surveys such as from the Dark Energy Spectroscopic Instrument (DESI, \cite{1611.00036,2205.10939}).
+(While scale dependence can enter due to massive neutrinos, this has a specific scale and redshift dependence that can be fit, while scale dependence from, e.g., a warm dark matter component generally enters beyond the linear scales for viable models.
+Therefore we only explore scale dependence from modified gravity here.)

 In Section~\ref{sec:scale} we investigate the evolution of the scale- and redshift-dependent cosmic growth rate $\fs(k,a)$ and explore the impact of the physics motivated scalar-tensor gravity form for the modified gravity strength, keeping it as model independent as reasonable.
 Section~\ref{sec:binopt} then demonstrates that a wholly model independent form, using $2\times3$ bins in scale and redshift, can provide an excellent approximation to the full form.
 We project constraints in Section~\ref{sec:infomatrix} for what DESI-quality data could enable to test gravity through scale dependent growth in these two approaches.
 Leverage from peculiar velocity low redshift observations is examined as well.
 Section~\ref{sec:bin22} studies a coarser, but easier to be alerted to distinctions from general relativity, $2\times2$ bin approach.
 In Section~\ref{sec:concl} we summarize and conclude.